-The lipoma was removed with Plasm radiofrequency at low temperature under general anesthesia (Figures 2 and 3).
-The postoperative pathological results were fibrosclerosing lipoma, and immunohistochemistry showed positive Vimentin, S100, and CD34 (Figure 4).
+The lipoma was removed with plasma radiofrequency at low temperature under general anesthesia (Figures 2 and 3).
+The postoperative pathological results were fibrosclerosing lipoma, and immunohistochemistry was positive for vimentin, S100, and CD34 (Figure 4).

 OUTCOME AND FOLLOW-UP

-Electronic laryngoscopy showed good white membrane growth in the operative area four days after surgery.
+Electronic laryngoscopy showed good white membrane growth in the operative area 4 d after surgery.
 The patient had no discomfort in the hypopharynx.

 DISCUSSION

 Lipoma in the pharynx is relatively rare[3], and accounts for 0.6% of the benign tumors of the pharynx[4].
-Lipoma is associated with endocrine factors, infection, chronic disease, infection and heredity[5].
+Lipoma is associated with endocrine factors, infection, chronic disease, infection, and heredity[5].
 Lipoma of the hypopharynx grows slowly and generally has no obvious symptoms.
-Only a few patients may present with dysphagia, reflux foreign body sensation or cough[6], but sudden airway blockage may occur[7].
-Most of the patients did not visit the emergency department for treatment until a rapidly increased abdominal pressure appeared, such as cough, and the tumor came out of the mouth.
+Only a few patients may present with dysphagia, reflux foreign body sensation, or cough[6], but sudden airway blockage may occur[7].
+Most of the patients do not visit the emergency department for treatment until a rapidly increased abdominal pressure appeared, such as cough, and the tumor came out of the mouth.
 Our patient, who had no special sensation for a long time, was admitted to the emergency department of our hospital after coughing out the mass.
 To our surprise, the large tumor did not cause swallowing and breathing difficulties.
-The reason may be that the narrow peduncle of lipoma can pass through the pharyngoesophageal sphincter, and the tumor body grows slowly in the esophagus, resulting in expansion of the esophagus.
+The reason may be that the narrow peduncle of the lipoma can pass through the pharyngoesophageal sphincter, and the tumor body grows slowly in the esophagus, resulting in expansion of the esophagus.
 The slow process makes the body adaptable to the tumor in this patient.
-Enlarged esophagus was seen on postoperative chest CT (Figure 5).
+Enlarged esophagus was seen on postoperative chest computed tomography (Figure 5).

 The most serious complication of hypopharyngeal lipoma is asphyxia death.
-Once the tumor is diagnosis, the patient is likely to suffer from airway obstruction within a short period of time, which should be paid enough attention.
+Once the tumor is diagnosed, the patient is likely to suffer from airway obstruction within a short period of time, which should be monitored closely.
 The first reported patient with hypopharyngeal lipoma died of asphyxia due to aspiration [4].
 Therefore, timely surgical treatment is necessary.
 Currently, there are a variety of surgical approaches.
-Some authors recommend endoscopic resection for small lesions, while for tumors larger than 2 cm, the open surgery is preferred[7].
+Some authors recommend endoscopic resection for small lesions, while for tumors larger than 2 cm, open surgery is preferred[7].
 Others suggest that endoscopic surgery has advantages of quick recovery and less trauma to patients, and endoscopic resection may also be used for larger masses[5,8].
-Different from previous reports of similar cases, we used the plasma knife as the resection tool.
+In contrast to previous reports of similar cases, we used the plasma knife as the resection tool.
 The plasma knife has a good hemostasis function during the operation, keeping the field clear, and low temperature can minimize the damage to the surrounding tissues.
-Therefore, we recommend plasma knife as a tool for tumor resection in similar cases.
-Specific tumor resection should refer to the size, location and scope of the tumor, as well as the experience of the surgeon.
+Therefore, we recommend the plasma knife as a tool for tumor resection in similar cases.
+Specific tumor resection should refer to the size, location, and scope of the tumor as well as the experience of the surgeon.
 Considering that our patient was old and complicated with systemic diseases such as heart disease, we selected the plasma resection combined with endoscopic resection for tumor exposure by mouth gag.
-After the surgery, the patient was transferred to the ordinary ward and able to take fluid diet.
-The patient and her families were satisfied with the treatment effect.
+After the surgery, the patient was transferred to the ordinary ward and able to take a fluid diet.
+The patient and her family were satisfied with the treatment effect.